WillBickerstaff/shelterlight/config.readme.md

 1. **Configuration Validity Check:**

    - If a `config.ini` is found on the USB device, it will be validated.
+Sections and keys can be ommitted but all present must be valid.
+Any invalid entry will mark the entire config as invalid and defaults will be used for all settings.

 2. **Backup Existing Config & Logs:**